 One of the greatest benefits of extracurricular activities is that they promote mental, emotional, and physical health.
 They require adolescents to use strategy, manage time effectively, cooperate with others, develop new skills, be social, etc. The list goes on.

 By engaging in after school activities, teens learn how to be productive members of society.
 This establishes self-esteem, self-worth, and allows them to see their potential.
-Adolescents who don’t participate in extracurricular activities are far more likely to experience anxiety, depression, and substance abuse disorders.
+Adolescents who don’t participate in extracurricular activities are far more likely to experience anxiety, depression, and substance use disorders.

 Strong Behavioral Health

 Behavioral health is a blanket term that refers to overall well being.
 That is to say, people who exhibit strong behavioral health take care of themselves mentally, physically, and emotionally.
-They are also far less likely to have a mental health disorder or a substance abuse problem.
+They are also far less likely to have a mental health disorder or a substance use problem.